Speaker

 Lianne Potter

-Award-Winning Cyber Anthropologist, Head of Security Operations and Technology Podcast Host @ Compromising Positions
+Award-Winning Digital and Cyber Anthropologist, Cybersecurity Operations and Technology Leader, Podcast Host @ Compromising Positions

 Leeds, United Kingdom